Travel guide

 How many GB for a weekend getaway

-For a 2 to 4-day getaway in Rome, 1 to 3 GB will be plenty if you use maps, messaging, and upload photos in moderation.
-Rome is very "walkable," and you'll rely heavily on Google Maps to navigate through its alleys, so don't skimp too much.
+For a 2 to 4-day trip to Rome, 1 to 3 GB will be plenty if you use maps, messaging, and upload photos in moderation.
+Rome is very "walkable," and you'll heavily rely on Google Maps to navigate through its alleys, so don't be overly frugal.

-These indicative figures will help you choose without running short or overpaying:
+These indicative figures help you choose without falling short or paying too much:

 Getaway Days Recommended GB